Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

     ```
     When the connection is made, provide the generated password. ***how?***

 7. Run the sample workload.

+    **TA: this example will change**
 	***I don't yet understand all this, where the data comes from, etc.***
+    **TA: Idea is to create a table and then load data from an Excel file or from the sample repo within Jupyter (FILEPATH=notebooks/sql/data/salescenter.csv)**
+    ***when did they select a DB in their data lake? something to do with the object authorization magic command?***
+	**TA: No, this is data load from an Excel***
+	***is the idea that they might coincidentally happen to have tables with those names in their DB - or maybe someone in their org ran this sample workload prior?***
+    ***TA: idea is to create new tables, users can create by themselves**
     :::note
     Make sure you do not have tables named SalesCenter or SalesDemo in the selected database.

-	***when did they select a DB in their data lake? something to do with the object authorization magic command?***

-	***is the idea that they might coincidentally happen to have tables with those names in their DB - or maybe someone in their org ran this sample workload prior?***
     ::::
     a.
 Create a table to store the sales center data.

-	First, drop the table if it already exists.
-The command fails if the table does not exist. ***redundant with the note?***

     ```sql
     DROP TABLE SalesCenter;
     CREATE MULTISET TABLE SalesCenter ,NO FALLBACK ,